Strathclyde-Marine-Robotics-Society/General-documentation/SV3/Electrical/Subsystems/Arduino/ArduinoSyntaxExplained.md

 5   struct Vec3 endPos = {19, 30, 1};
 6   struct Vec3 direction = { endPos.x-startPos.x, endPos.y-startPos.y, endPos.z-startPos.z };
 ```
 We define a struct starting with the `struct` keyword, then the name of the struct.
 The data held by the struct is defined within the curly braces `{}`, these are the struct *members*.
-Think of this as the *structure* for a data type called Vec3 that we have made ourselves.
+Think of this as the *structure* for a data type called `Vec3`.

 We can then use this structure in our variables, and just like arrays, we use curly braces `{}` to intialise each struct member (in the order they are defined).
 We can use this structure as much as we like.